 - The early ones should practice this pranayama slowly.

-- Do not exceed the maximum 2 minutes of practice of Bhastrika in the summer season.
+- Do not exceed the maximum of 2 minutes of practice of Bhastrika in the summer season.

 - Clean the nose thoroughly before performing this pranayama.

-After knowing all these qualities, we hope you will never have to say how to do Bhastrika Pranayama (Bellows Breath) And What are its Benefits, Steps & precautions.
+Friends, we hope you have liked this post about how to do Bhastrika Pranayama (Bellows Breath) And What are its Benefits, Steps & precautions.
+It is our endeavour that we give you all Health-related problems solutions.